cncf/cnf-testbed/comparison/kubecon18-chained_nf_test/README.md

 ## What is the goal?

 #### To compare the performance of NF's on Openstack and Kubernetes with a reproducable set of steps.
-- Using packet.net for bare metal provisioning
+- Using [Equinix Metal](https://metal.equinix.com/) for bare metal provisioning
 - Minimal user prerequisite software (ssh,git,docker)
 - Minimal scripted steps to setup, execute tests and destroy